Mongol invasion of Europe: Invasion of Poland

 The Mongols invaded Central Europe with three armies.
 One army defeated an alliance which included forces from fragmented Poland and their allies, led by Henry II the Pious, Duke of Silesia in the Battle of Legnica.
-A second army crossed the Carpathian mountains and a third followed the Danube.
+A second army crossed the Carpathian Mountains and a third followed the Danube.
 The armies re-grouped and crushed Hungary in 1241, defeating the Hungarian army at the Battle of Mohi on April 11, 1241.
 The devastating Mongol invasion killed half of Hungary's population.
 The armies swept the plains of Hungary over the summer, and in early 1242 regained impetus and launched campaigns into Dalmatia and Moravia.
 The Great Khan had, however, died in December 1241, and on hearing the news, all the "Princes of the Blood," against Subutai's recommendation, went back to Mongolia to elect the new Khan.

 After sacking Kiev, Batu Khan sent a smaller group of troops to Poland, destroying Lublin and defeating an inferior Polish army.
-Other elements—not part of the main Mongol force—saw difficulty near the Polish-Halych border.
+Other elements, not part of the main Mongol force, encountered difficulty near the Polish-Halych border.

 The Mongols then reached Polaniec on the Czarna Hańcza, where they set up camp.
 There, the Voivode attacked them with the remaining Cracovian knights, which were few in number, but determined to vanquish the invader or die.
 Surprise gave the Poles an initial advantage and they managed to kill many Mongol soldiers.
 When the invaders realized the actual numerical weakness of the Poles, they regrouped, broke through the Polish ranks and defeated them.
 During the fighting, many Polish prisoners of war found ways to escape and hide in the nearby woods.
 The Polish defeat was partly influenced by the initially successful Polish knights having been distracted by looting.

 Invasion of German lands

-On 9 April 1241, Mongol detachments entered the Margravate of Meissen and the March of Lusatia following a decisive Mongol victory at the Battle of Legnica in Poland.
+On April 9, 1241, Mongol detachments entered the Margravate of Meissen and the March of Lusatia following a decisive Mongol victory at the Battle of Legnica in Poland.
 The Mongol light reconnaissance units, led by Orda Khan, pillaged through Meissen and burned most of the city of Meissen to the ground.
 The Chronica sancti Pantaleonis records these attacks.